-A collection of acrylic and tempera paintings - on transparent acrylic sheet.
+A collection of acrylic and tempera paintings on transparent acrylic sheet (Perspex).

 In a DIY store I found some materials for creating secondary double glazing.
-The idea was to stick a thin metal strip onto the window frame and a corresponding magnetic strip onto a sheet of clear acrylic. this meant the sheet could be removed during the summer.
-It also gave me an elegant way of fixing a thin lightweight panel to the wall.
+The idea was to stick a thin metal strip onto the window frame, and a corresponding magnetic strip onto a clear acrylic sheet (Perspex).
+This meant the sheet could be removed during the summer.
+It also gave me an elegant way of fixing a thin, lightweight painted panel to the wall.

-A brush stroke is a basic unit of painting.
-Before deciding what to do with my brush strokes I isolated them.
+I decided to make brush strokes my basic unit of painting.
+Before deciding what to do with my brush strokes, I isolated them.
 Choosing flat brushes made it easy to define a standard perimeter for each size.
-When a brush is loaded with paint you can make several marks before having to dip it in again.
+When my brush was loaded with paint, I could make several marks before having to dip it in again.
 I had to choose the number of marks to make in between.
-Each successive brush stroke carries a little less pigment.
-When placed in rows a pattern forms.
+Each successive brush stroke carried a little less pigment, and when placed in rows a pattern formed.

-Not wanting to be in charge of this pattern too much led me to an egg cup and six sided die.
-I would let chance decide.
-Once the brush stroke is made things like surface tension take over.
-The particles of coloured material clump together as the solution dries.
-Individual patterns form.
-No two ares of paint are the same.
+Not wanting to be in charge of this pattern too much, led me to an egg cup and six sided die; I'd let chance decide.
+Once the brush strokes were made, things like surface tension took over.
+The particles of coloured material clumped together as the solution dried.
+Individual patterns formed.
+No two areas of paint were the same.

-The paint comes from the manufacturer in tubes.
-Many choices have already been made.
-They are colours made to make images with.
-Their origins shaped by demand of use and the available materials and technology.
-I let myself decide which to use but no mixing was allowed.
+The paint comes pre-made in tubes.
+Choices have already been made by the manufacturer.
+They're colours to make images with, their origins shaped by demand of use and the available materials and technology.
+I let myself decide which to use, but no mixing was allowed.

-These paintings originated from using basic bits of painted information in simple arrangements.
-What impressed itself upon me was how easily patterns grow to a complexity which trick us into seeing an image.
+The paintings grew from placing the basic units of painted information into simple arrangements.
+What impressed itself upon me, was how easily patterns grew to a complexity that tricked me into seeing an image.